Radar Tracking and Jamming

 3. Select the Basic - Terrain page in the Properties Browser.

-4. Clear Use terrain server for analysis.
+4. Clear the Use terrain server for analysis check box.

 5. Click Apply to accept your change and to keep the Properties Browser open.

-Modeling RF environment
+Modeling the RF environment with TIREM

 1. Select the RF - Environment page.